Kaif-S/Noteit/README.md

 # For storing data

-I have created basic csv file like structure called """database.txt""", updating it with ""os"" library of python.
+I have created basic csv file like structure called `database.txt`, updating it with `os` library of python.